How Best To Use The Few New Drugs To Treat Antibiotic-Resistant Germs?

 People in the business of inventing new drugs don't need to be told one of the most disturbing facts: It simply doesn't make much financial sense for companies to develop new antibiotics.

-The medicines are used for short-term treatment unlike those that patients might take for a lifetime to manage a chronic disease.
+The medicines are used for short-term treatment, unlike those that patients might take for a lifetime to manage a chronic disease.
 And the most innovative antibiotics are kept on the shelf to minimize the development of resistance.

 Yet bacteria are constantly evolving to outwit the current crop of drugs, so there's a need for new antibiotics all the time.